Accessibility

 • The PDFs need to be checked for accessibility with screen reader software

-We're always looking to improve the accessibility of this website.
-If you find any problems that aren't listed on this page or think we're not meeting accessibility requirements, contact us by phone on (0113) 222 4413, visit your Local Community Hubs or One Stop Centre or email ICTHousingBusinessChange@Leeds.gov.uk
+If you find any problems not listed on this page or think we’re not meeting accessibility requirements, or if you need information on this website in a different format like large print, easy read, audio recording or braille, contact us by phone on 0113 222 4413, or visit your Local Community Hubs or One Stop Centre

 Enforcement procedure